+{In particular, physical states are required to have vanishing ghost number and to be annihilated by the BRST charge operator, \beq \hat{Q}|f\ra=0\,. \eeq This condition defines the kernel of $\hat Q$ in the zero-ghost-number sector, which we denote by $\mathcal{V}$.
+Within $\mathcal{V}$ there is the BRST-exact subspace, which we denote by $\mathcal V_0$, whose elements can be written as $\hat Q|\psi\ra$ for certain unphysical states $|\psi\ra$.
+Since $\mathcal{V}_0$ is the image of a linear operator, it is a subspace.
+Due to the nilpotency of $\hat{Q}$, the states in $\mathcal{V}_0$ have vanishing norm.
+The physical Hilbert space is identified with the quotient of BRST-closed states by BRST-exact states in the zero-ghost-number sector, i.e. with the BRST cohomology \beq \mathscr{H_{\rm phys}}\equiv \mathcal{V}/\mathcal{V}_0\,. \eeq}

-In the absence of the boundary, as it straightforwardly follows from \eqref{bulkham}, each element of $\mathscr{H}_{\rm phys}$ is invariant under the Hamiltonian flow.
-This might naively be interpreted as the absence of time and of the Hamiltonian.
-However, it is important to appreciate that the invariance of the elements of $\mathscr{H}_{\rm phys}$ under the time-evolution is perfectly consistent with the time dependence of physical states and of the correlation functions.
-In fact, it is absolutely essential for recovering the property of GR that the time evolution is equivalent to the reparameterization of time.
+{In the absence of a boundary, eq. \eqref{bulkham} implies that the bulk Hamiltonian acts trivially on BRST cohomology.
+This does not mean, however, that chosen representatives of physical states or correlation functions of gauge-variant operators are time-independent.
+On the contrary, the invariance of cohomology classes under the bulk Hamiltonian flow is perfectly consistent with the nontrivial time dependence of their representatives and of the corresponding correlation functions.
+In fact, this is essential for recovering the property of GR that time evolution is equivalent to a reparameterization of time.}

-To further elucidate this point, we will first consider the case of compactified spacial dimensions, before moving on to discuss the boundary Hamiltonian and its effects.
+To further elucidate this point, we will first consider the case of compactified spatial dimensions, before moving on to discuss the boundary Hamiltonian and its effects.
 We do so simply because the evolution of the bulk correlation functions is driven by the bulk Hamiltonian in any case.